Marine precinct sale stopped as injunction granted

 “We now have clarity about what’s at stake, and it’s our responsibility to protect the interests of our community and industry.”

-King said it was their view that before deciding to go ahead with the sale, the council should have consulted with those users to understand the benefits they brought to the local economy and if it would be possible to move them.
+Kelly’s lawyer, Matthew King, said Pacific7′s main legal argument was that the council knew before entering into the sale agreement that many of the marine precinct users would be displaced, and that before deciding to go ahead with the sale, the council should have consulted with those users to understand the benefits they brought to the local economy and if it would be possible to move them.

-In their view: “Pacific7 further states that the decision to sell places considerable risk to the future of our local fishing and marine service industries.”
+“Pacific7 further states that the decision to sell places considerable risk to the future of our local fishing and marine service industries.”

 Tauranga MP Sam Uffindell met with the Auditor-General and asked him to investigate the Tauranga marine precinct sale.
 Photo / Alex Cairns